shamasis/homebridge-milight-hub/README.md

 This allows HomeKit (Siri) to control your MiLights using Homebridge and [DIY Milight Hub](https://github.com/sidoh/esp8266_milight_hub) hosted on ESP8266 (or equivalent).

+> This plugin is intended to be used with DIY [Milight Hub](https://github.com/sidoh/esp8266_milight_hub) RF to Wifi setup.
+If you already have Milight 2.4G RF Bridge, then you should directly use [homebridge-milight](https://www.npmjs.com/package/homebridge-milight) plugin.

 ## Installation

 To begin, you will need the following: